 When you submit a prescription drug claim to Washington State Rx Services, the plan pays the claim based on the following rules, no matter where you purchased the drug:

-The plan pays based on the allowed amount.
-If the pharmacy charges you more than the allowed amount, you will pay your usual coinsurance (and deductible and ancillary charge if applicable), plus the difference between what the plan paid and the pharmacy's charge.
+- The plan pays based on the allowed amount.
+If the pharmacy charges you more than the allowed amount, you will pay your usual coinsurance (and deductible if applicable), plus the difference between what the plan paid and the pharmacy's charge.

 You must submit prescription drug claims within 12 months of purchase.
 Claims for prescription drugs submitted more than 12 months after purchase will not be paid.